brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} This enum class specifies constants used to identify operators that can be overloaded, with the meanings listed in Table 1.
 The values of the constants are distinct.

-[The names here are chosen after the punctuation marks, not the semantic semantic operation, and we are sticking with the Unicode names — or resorting to the secondary name when the primary name is not well known (e.g. `solidus` -> `slash`)]{.draftnote}
+[The names here are chosen after the punctuation marks, not the semantic operation, and we are sticking with the Unicode names — or resorting to the secondary name when the primary name is not well known (e.g. `solidus` -> `slash`)]{.draftnote}

 <center>Table 1: Enum class `operators` [meta.reflection.operators]</center>